Reading time: 3 minutes

-Consider a credit monitoring product.
-Look for a credit monitoring product that includes monitoring a child's Social Security number for activity.
+You can look for a credit monitoring product that allows you to add children and monitors their credit reports for activity.
 Some products may allow you to lock or unlock your child’s credit report.

 This includes your child’s Social Security card, birth certificate, medical insurance card, any legal documents and his or her passport.

 Ask whether your child’s doctor needs his or her Social Security number, or if you could provide the last four digits.
 If you must provide it to his or her school, ask how the information will be protected and who can access it.

 As your child grows older, educate him or her about online privacy and security, and set rules for what information cannot be shared online.
 Talk to them about how to politely refuse when asked to share personal information online or in person.
 You can also help them set strong passwords on accounts and devices.